jbillcliffe/django-renterprise/README.md

 ## Linting
 ---
 Given the framework involved.
 Using a standard linter was not strictly the best option.
-I did manage to install a a django specific linter which worked within the IDE and it also worked with the html templates too.
+I did manage to install a a django specific linter called djLint which worked within the IDE, this was also combined with Flake8 and it also worked with the html templates too.
 No python files have any poorly formated areas of code.
 Except for in renterprise.settings where :
 - Some setting strings are too long, but cannot be broken up and this would render them unusable.
 - In the templates.
 Intially, I had some inline styles, now wherever possile they are part of the css style sheet.

 # Technologies Used